Foundation and Footing Inspection

 • A Permit Drawing Must Be On Site For Review by the Inspector or Received From the Client Before Scheduling the Inspection

-Our inspector will check these areas during the inspection phase
+Our inspector will check these areas during the Foundation & Footing Inspection

 • Checking the Width, Depth and Condition of the Footing Forms